cjavilla-stripe/checkout-workshop/steps/04-fulfillment.md

 cost related with shipping nationally?
 How would you go about showing those only when the delivery will be national and not local?

-In the early days of Airborne Treats, Mamey and Cherry would try to estimate demand for the number of pints, create 20% more than that, and store the remainder in a freezer in the barn.

 ---